ChibuikeOnuba/Sentiment-Analysis-Project/README.md

 5. **Processing API Response:**
     - Parsing the JSON response from the API.
+    - Checking if the data is empty or `None`, or if the expected key (`timeline`) is missing.
+Logging a message if no data is received or if the data format is unexpected.
     - Initializing a set to store new tweet hashes for deduplication.

 6. **Deduplicating Tweets:**